oakleybrunt/lfric_core/infrastructure/documentation/buildsystem.rst

 This is held in ``infrastructure/build`` and consists of a number of make files and tools.

-There is a skeleton project, called ``skeleton_project`` which you can use as a guide and potentially a template.

 If your project has a ``build`` directory at its top level then the LFRic build system will look in it for project specifics.
 In particular a ``build/fortran`` directory containing makefiles named after different compilers in which you can put compiler specifics.
 For general project related changes use the ``build/project.mk`` file.

+There is a skeleton project, called ``skeleton_project`` which you can use as a guide and potentially a template.
+This builds a skeleton ``mini-app`` and extracts gungho source code as well as the skeleton mini-app code as it makes use of the LFric field object.
+The project contains a ``run_example`` directory with a suitable input namelist and mesh.